 - Increased productivity, quicker builds

-As we position on the code health and fixing security vulnerabilities use cases, static analysis products such as Sonarqube and semgrep come up in customer conversations.
+As we position on the code health and Code security use cases, static analysis products such as Sonarqube and semgrep come up in customer conversations.
 The expressivity of structural search coupled with Batch Changes, for example, is a powerful approach to find and fix a code smell or vulnerability, which is also something static analysis is good at.
 So what is the role of search vs static analysis for those use cases?
 Each has their own merit and areas of use:

 - static analysis is typically harder to write, but is accurate and unambiguous.
 Static analysis products tend to orient towards exhaustivity out of the box: make sure known best practices are in place or make sure to scan for all common security vulnerabilities.
 They cannot easily be used to iterate on a new or ad hoc question about the codebase, and typically require previous experience with static analysis.
 Furthermore, because they need to be unambiguous and universal, static analysis is typically used the way a linter might be – catching smaller-scoped issues and papercuts rather than capturing the top priorities of a company’s unique codebase and organizational goals.